-Thankfully, we’re on the other side of this storm, and I am so grateful that my family and I fared well, compared to so many who lost so much, and my heart breaks for them.
-Today’s the first day I don’t feel emotionally and physically drained, so I’m ready to resume some ‘normal’ tasks, but I’m still on alert that we may have to go through this again.
-Hurricane season ends November 30 and I, along with countless others, will breathe a sigh of relief when that day comes.
+Thankfully, we’re on the other side of it, and I am so grateful that my family and I fared well, compared to many who lost so much, and my heart breaks for them.
+Today’s the first day I don’t feel drained, so I’m ready to resume ‘normal’ tasks, but I’m still on alert that we may go through this again.
+Hurricane season ends November 30 and I’ll breathe a sigh of relief when that day comes.

 As I sat at my desk to write a post, I was stuck.
 What the heck would I write?
 I certainly couldn’t post a recipe that would be irrelevant to the many folks who still don’t have power, or food, or a home in which to cook.
 So I decided to simply share some of the heartwarming things I experienced over the last week:

 1. Cheetos and Tito’s Save the Day.
-During the lead up to the storm, my kitchen was abuzz.
+During the lead-up to the storm, my kitchen was abuzz.
 To keep myself from climbing the walls, I made brownies, banana bread, soup, spaghetti sauce, meatloaf, oatmeal cookies, casseroles and salads.
 Some dishes were to simply use up what was in the fridge in case we lost power.
 Others were to provide comfort, like that meatloaf.
-I was at the grocery store at least 5 times in 4 days.
 There was stress eating happening everywhere – friends and family reporting the same story in their own houses.
-Truth be told, if there was food around, I was all eating it in large quantities, even stuff I don’t normally eat, like double fudge brownies, chips (we went through 2 bags in 1 day), chocolate bars, and so much more.
-It was never more evident than when we were in lock-down at the hotel/shelter.
+Truth be told, if there was food around, I was eating it in large quantities, even stuff I don’t normally eat, like double fudge brownies, chips (we went through 2 bags in 1 day), chocolate bars, and more.
+This was never more evident than when we were in lock-down at our hotel/shelter.
 Our friends brought out Tito’s Vodka, orange juice (for screwdrivers, of course) and a big bag of Cheetos Puffs.
-As I sipped my cocktail, trying to calm my nerves while watching graphics of the monster storm that literally covered our entire State, I single handedly consumed one half of the bag of Cheetos.
+As I sipped my cocktail, trying to calm my nerves while watching graphics of the monster storm that literally covered our entire State, I single handedly consumed half the bag of Cheetos.
 Yes, it was a rough day.
 But those Cheetos saved me, at least for a little while 🙂

 2. Stuff is Stuff.
 I, like many, was faced with deciding which ‘things’ are important when looking at the possibility of losing everything.
-For those who are lucky enough to have time to plan for a possible disaster, it’s a sobering exercise — aside from our loved ones, including our pets, what do we take?
+For those given the gift of time to plan for a possible disaster, it’s a sobering exercise.
+Aside from our loved ones, including our pets, what do we take?
 Initially, my husband and I planned to ride out the storm in our house, which included an interior safe room.
 But as weather predictions revealed the storm was heading for our backyard, the reality hit that if it was a Category 4 storm, and a possible direct hit, our house could be leveled.
-So, we ultimately decided to go to a nearby hotel that had recently been built, capable of withstanding a Cat 5 storm.
-I stood in each room of our house and surveyed every item, deciding if there was anything I couldn’t live without if the entire house was destroyed.
+So, we ultimately decided to go to a nearby hotel capable of withstanding a Cat 5 storm.
+I stood in each room of our house and surveyed every item, deciding if there was anything I couldn’t live without if our house was destroyed.
 What could I fit easily into a suitcase or bag?
-If I had to start all over, which items would bring me comfort, such as a treasured family heirloom, a pretty object I’ve collected in my travels, or something soft or warm?
+If I had to start all over, what would bring me comfort, such as a family heirloom, a pretty object I’ve collected in my travels, or something soft or warm?
 Which of my husband’s paintings would we save?
 Should I pack our wedding album or just rely on iCloud to access the pics?
-Aside from critical house insurance documents that we’d have to quickly access, what other paperwork should I keep, like stuff for taxes next year, or business documents, or whatever?
+Aside from critical house insurance documents, what other paperwork should I keep, like stuff for taxes next year, or business documents, or whatever?
 I packed several items and placed them in the dishwasher (because I heard somewhere that it’s a safe place?) and it was surprising to me how little I actually put in there.
 As we left the house, I broke down and sobbed with the realization that we may never come back to this happy place in which we’ve built a life and a business.
 But as I looked at my sweet hubby and my cute little dog, I knew we’d be fine as long as we were together.

 6. Lasagna Makes You Forget Your Worries.
-My family had to delay some birthday celebrations due to the storm, but not before I had bought all the ingredients to make lasagna for the special dinner.
+My family had to delay birthday celebrations due to the storm, but not before I had bought all the ingredients to make lasagna for the special dinner.
 Fearing everything would go bad with no power, I decided to make it.
 Little did I know how many people that pan of lasagna would feed!
 I shared it with the friends we rode out the storm with, as well as, friends who’s loved one was on mandatory duty at the fire station.
-I felt they needed a home-cooked meal in her absence, so I invited them over and we feasted on lasagna, salad, brownies and ice cream.
+We feasted on lasagna, salad, brownies and ice cream.
 For two hours we laughed, told stories, enjoyed good food and somehow forgot about that bad-ass storm barreling toward us at 150 mph.